 Established in the early 1970s, the Bomb Disposal Unit (BDU) protects port customers, employees and property at Sea-Tac Airport and Port of Seattle seaport, and also serves as a regional asset by assisting surrounding Puget Sound communities.

-The Bomb Disposal Unit is comprised of six members and is one of approximately 450 accredited bomb squads in the country.
-The bomb technicians work on daily basis as regular patrol officers and serve the unit as a collateral assignment to their patrol duties.
+The Bomb Disposal Unit comprises six Technicians, one Sergeant, one officer Team Leader and four approximately 450 accredited bomb squads in the country.
+The bomb technicians have other primary duties within the department and serve on BDU as a collateral duty.
 When deployed to a potential bomb threat, their first task is to safely evacuate the area and then inspect and, if necessary, render safe the suspicious device.

-Team members are certified hazardous devices technicians, trained by military personnel and civilian instructors at the FBI Hazardous Devices School.
+Team members are certified hazardous devices technicians.
+The road to becoming a bomb technician starts with being selected and first becoming a certified Hazmat technician; only then can a candidate attend the six week basic hazard devices training class in Huntsville Alabama.
+All technicians in the country go through the same course and the current wait list for a new candidate is over a year and a half.
 Each member is required to maintain their certification by attending a recertification course every three years.
-The unit maintains their proficiency and expertise by participating in a minimum of 25 hours of training per month in addition to real world deployments.
+The unit maintains their proficiency and expertise by participating in a minimum of 16 hours of training per month in addition to real world deployments.

 The highly-trained technicians of the Bomb Disposal Unit have an arsenal of specialized equipment to assist them and keep them at a safe distance from the potential threat.
-The hazardous duty robot is part of the team; equipped with cameras, sensors and extending arms, this robot can render a device safe while keeping police officers out of harm's way.
+The hazardous duty robots are part of the team; equipped with cameras, sensors and extending arms, this robot can render a device safe while keeping police officers out of harm's way.